dotnet/docs-maui/docs/user-interface/controls/carouselview/emptyview.md

 ## Choose an EmptyView at runtime

-Views that will be displayed as an `EmptyView` when data is unavailable, can be defined as <xref:Microsoft.Maui.Controls.ContentView> objects in a `ResourceDictionary`.
+Views that will be displayed as an `EmptyView` when data is unavailable, can be defined as <xref:Microsoft.Maui.Controls.ContentView> objects in a <xref:Microsoft.Maui.Controls.ResourceDictionary>.
 The `EmptyView` property can then be set to a specific <xref:Microsoft.Maui.Controls.ContentView>, based on some business logic, at runtime.
 The following XAML example shows an example of this scenario:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"